-703 DRAWING - Honors 5 credits/year This course provides motivated students the chance to employ and study advanced drawing skills.
+703 DRAWING - Honors

+This course provides motivated students the chance to employ and study advanced drawing skills.
 Emphasis will be placed on developing a portfolio leading toward meeting the requirement of AP Drawing.
 Critique format, creativity, and critical thinking are stressed as major components of this course.
 Students will assume responsibility for self-assessment as well as collaborative assessments.
 This course is for grade 10-12 students with Art 1 and teacher recommendation.

-ART STUDIO: 2D DRAWING PORTFOLIO - Advanced Placement 704 5 credits/year
+704 ART STUDIO: 2D DRAWING PORTFOLIO - Advanced Placement